 Our application and database are hosted by Heroku and Amazon Web Services.

-Trigger the process anyway.
+anyway.
 It's better to be safe than sorry.
-The Incident Commander will make a determination on
+The Incident Commander will make

 Checklist